 Where to find the settings

 Once an integration is connected, open Integrations → {integration} → Settings.
-The settings page is the single place to:- Add or edit queries / project rules
+The settings page is the single place to:- Configure what syncs (wizard sections or queries/rules)

 - Run a one-off sync on demand